Best Temples in Nepal

 Rated 4.30/5 ( based on 328 reviews )

 Because of the fact that Nepal has seen few violent invasions and also did not really fall under the colonial rule of the British Empire, it has retained many ancient temples in more or less their original conditions.
 The authentic Newari architecture is seen here and there in almost all the temples.
 Nepal was primarily a Hindu state before it was declared secular in 2007.
 There are multiple Hindu temples and shrines scattered all across the country.
 From dingy alleys to hilltops with a majestic view, Nepal has the best of them.

-Here are the Nepal temples worth a visit for their architecture, spirituality and beauty.
+Here are some of the religious places of Nepal that are worth a visit for their architecture, spirituality and beauty.

 1. Pashupatinath Temple

-Swayambhu Temple is a classic Tibetan style Buddhist shrine, located near Thamel.
-Also known as Monkey Temple, this place offers a stunning view of the entire Kathmandu valley.
+Swayambhunath Temple is a classic Tibetan style Buddhist shrine, located near Thamel.
+Also known as the Monkey Temple, this Nepal temple offers a stunning view of the entire Kathmandu valley.
 After ascending 365 steps one can get to see the main shrine with a golden Buddha statue, prayer wheels and many small temples around.